-9.1A MA portfolios are typically managed on a going concern basis.
+- 9.1A MA portfolios are typically managed on a going concern basis.
 As a result, a firm that has an MA permission should also be allowed to use the MA to value future insurance or reinsurance obligations to the extent that those obligations, and the assets matching them, possess the same features as the obligations and assets included in its most recent MA permission and the firm continues to meet the MA eligibility conditions.
-The MA asset eligibility conditions should be clearly reflected in the firm's investment mandates for its MA portfolios, and the firm should apply a screening process when it is considering new asset purchases in order to enable it to identify any new asset features.

-9.2 A firm should consider the implications of any proposed change to its MA portfolio(s), including whether such a change will require an application to vary its MA permission.
-The circumstances under which a firm should consider whether it needs to apply to vary its existing MA permission include, but are not limited to:

-- the introduction of new asset types, for example assets with HP cash flows, into the MA portfolio(s); - the introduction of assets with new combinations of features for which permission has already been secured (across different asset types) in different combinations, only where those combinations give rise to material risks resulting from dependencies and/or interactions not considered as part of the existing MA permission; - changes to any safeguards or exposure limits; - changes to the approach used to determine the additions to the FS for assets with HP cash flows; - the introduction of new types of liability; - restructures, mergers or disposals; - the entry into new, or changes to existing, reinsurance and other risk transfer arrangements; - changes to the way the firm maintains and manages its MA portfolio(s); and
+The MA asset eligibility conditions should be clearly reflected in the firm's investment mandates for its MA portfolios, and the firm should apply a screening process when it is considering new asset purchases in order to enable it to identify any new asset features. - 9.1B Where a firm has permission to use the MAIA, assets with features that are not within scope of its most recently granted MA permission may also be included in the MA portfolio subject to complying with its MAIA permission. - 9.2 A firm should consider the implications of any proposed change to its MA portfolio(s), including whether such a change will require an application to vary its MA permission.
+The circumstances under which a firm should consider whether it needs to apply to vary its existing MA permission include, but are not limited to: - the introduction of new asset types, for example assets with HP cash flows, into the MA portfolio(s): - the introduction of assets with new combinations of features for which permission has already been secured (across different asset types) in different combinations, only where those combinations give rise to material risks resulting from dependencies and/or interactions not considered as part of the existing MA permission; - changes to any safeguards or exposure limits; - changes to the approach used to determine the additions to the FS for assets with HP cash flows; - the introduction of new types of liability; - restructures, mergers or disposals;